G7DAO/protocol/web3/flows/staker.md

     event Unstaked(uint256 positionTokenID, address indexed owner, uint256 indexed poolID, uint256 amountOrTokenID);
 ```

-### `STAKER-*`: If an ERC721 staking pool does not have a cooldown, a user who holds the position token but who isn't the original holder should be able to unstake after the lockup period
+### `STAKER-31`: If an ERC721 staking pool does not have a cooldown, a user who holds the position token but who isn't the original holder should be able to unstake after the lockup period

 Unstaking should transfer the position's amount worth of ERC721 tokens from the `Staker` contract back to the holder.